Investigating Annotator Bias in Large Language Models for Hate Speech Detection: Methodologies

-We then had our data annotated by ChatGPT.
+We then had our data annotated by the four LLMs.
 For the annotation, we first provided the annotator details, using direct prompt provided by \citep{das2024offlandat} for the annotation.
-For the annotation, we used the OpenAI API with both `gpt-3.5-turbo' and `gpt-4o'.
 One such prompt with the annotator being `Female' is as follows.
 Note that \texttt{[Text]} refers to the input text to be annotated.